mkevinstever/openconnect-android/README.md

 <img src="screenshots/feature.jpg" alt="feature" style="width:960px;height:480px;">

 This is a VPN client for Android, based on the Linux build of [OpenConnect](http://www.infradead.org/openconnect/).
-Available for Arm and Arm64 platform.

 Much of the Java code was derived from [OpenVPN for Android](https://play.google.com/store/apps/details?id=de.blinkt.openvpn&hl=en) by Arne Schwabe.